 When Nightingale told her parents about her ambitions to become a nurse, they were not pleased and forbade her to pursue the training.
 During the Victorian Era, English women had almost no rights, a young woman of Nightingale’s social stature was expected to marry a man of means to ensure her class standing, not take a job that was viewed as lowly menial labor.

-Nightingale had several women she loved passionately.
+For Nightingale, there were several women she loved passionately.
 First there was her cousin, Marianna Nicholson.
-Nightingale spent so many years pretending to like Nicholson’s brother, Henry, even living with them, until he proposed to her.
+Nightingale spent so many years pretending to like Nicholson’s brother, Henry Nicholson, until he proposed to her.
 She declined, and Marianna stopped talking to her.
 She was devastated.

-Nicholson was replaced by Hilary Shore, another cousin who she adored and stayed until her own family demanded her return.
-Always considered one of the boys, Nightingale never married, and historians coyly claimed that she was completely “chaste.”
+Nicholson was replaced by Hilary Shore, another cousin who she adored and Nightingale stayed until her own family demanded she return home.
+Always considered one of the boys, Nightingale never married, and historians coyly claimed that she was “completely chaste”.

 Nightingale hated socializing, courting, and pretty much everything expected of women of her era.
 She also loathed women who played into those assumptions.
-She fought for decades with her entire family regarding her refusal to meet society’s expectations, and eventually she got her way and went on to revolutionize the field of nursing.
+She fought for decades with her entire family over her refusal to meet Victorian society’s expectations.
+Eventually she got her way and went on to revolutionize the field of nursing.